Learning how to publish an ebook can be pretty painful without the right process.

 Many authors choose to sell both physical copies and ebooks when they write a book but you can easily sell only ebooks and reap all of the benefits above.

 Now that you know the why, let’s talk about how to publish an ebook.

-Amazon is the biggest retailer online and with the world of book-buying migrating and settling on the internet, Amazon is the place to publish.
+Amazon is the biggest retailer online and with the world of book-buying migrating and settling on the internet, Amazon is the place to publish novels and nonfiction alike.